cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 where \|\| is the concatenation operator.
 In this example, "RO1" and "RO2" are called domain separation tags;
-they ensure that queries to RO1 and RO2 cannot result in identical queries to RO.
-Thus, it is safe to treat RO1 and RO2 as independent oracles.
+they ensure that queries to RO1 and RO2 cannot result in identical queries to RO, meaning that it is safe to treat RO1 and RO2 as independent oracles.

+In general, domain separation requires defining a distinct injective encoding for each oracle being simulated.
+In the above example, "RO1" and "RO2" have the same length and thus satisfy this requirement when used as prefixes.
+The algorithms specified in this document take a different approach to ensuring injectivity; see {{hashtofield-expand}} and {{security-considerations-domain-separation}}
+for more details.

 # Encoding byte strings to elliptic curves {#roadmap}